Majjhima Nikāya 94

 Ye ca me bhotā udenena cattāro puggalā saṅkhittena vuttā vitthārena avibhattā, sādhu me bhavaṁ, udeno ime cattāro puggale vitthārena vibhajatu anukampaṁ upādāyā”ti.

-Now, these four kinds of people that you’ve spoken of in a brief summary: please explain them to me in detail, out of compassion.”
+Now, these four people that you’ve spoken of in a brief summary: please explain them to me in detail, out of sympathy.”

 “Tena hi, brāhmaṇa, suṇāhi, sādhukaṁ manasi karohi, bhāsissāmī”ti.